Skip to main content

 Viceroy Los Cabos: A Dreamlike Modern Hotel by the Sea

-At first glance, it looked like a rendering: white geometric volumes floating above still water, suspended between shifting light and the endless sea.
+It looked unreal at first—white geometric volumes floating on still water, caught between shifting light and sea.
 The caption mentioned that the architect had intended to create a space deliberately detached from reality—a place designed to feel like a dream.

 Viceroy Los Cabos_view